PatzEdi/AndroidSecretary/README.md

 ## Contributing
 If you would like to contribute to this project, feel free to fork the project and make a pull request.
 I will review the pull request and merge it if it fits the project.
 If you have any questions, feel free to open an issue.

+Also, to make sure everything works fine, run the unittests :)

 [^ Back To Top ^](#androidsecretary)